Simone Biles withdraws from Olympic all-around competition to focus on mental health | DW | 28.07.2021

 Four-time Olympic champion Biles had admitted to being weighed down by the expectation of competing at the Games, writing on her Instagram page on Monday that the Olympics were "no joke."

-She looked out of sorts during the team competition on Tuesday, appearing to change her mind mid-vault as she posted a score of 13.766, her lowest-ever Olympic score on the apparatus.
+She looked out of sorts during the team competition on Tuesday, appearing to change her mind mid-vault as she posted a score of 13.766, her lowest-ever Olympic score in that area.
 She immediately left the competition floor and only returned to support her teammates.

 "We have to protect our mind and body rather than just go out there and do what the world wants us to do," Biles told reporters after her withdrawal from the team competition, in which the United States finished second behind the Russian Olympic Committee.